Mamdani Millionaire's Tax: Let the New York Exodus Begin?

 - Since then, California has experienced a net loss of $16.1 billion in adjusted gross income (AGI).

 Raising steep taxes on the wealthiest state residents might cause some to flee.
-But many studies and reports have concluded that tax flight is a myth.
+But many studies and reports have concluded that tax flight, which Kiplinger has reported on relative to California, may be more of a myth than reality.

 Michael Mazerov of the Center for Budget and Policy Priorities said the data doesn’t "support claims that much interstate migration is driven by high-income people — or anyone else — consciously choosing low-tax locations."